top of page

 A hastily made message stick sent by an Aurukun man to a Weipa man consenting to the marriage of his sister.
 The message also asks for payment of a cloth from the woman, singlet and trousers from the man and the completion of an abode.
 Source: QM

-We at Children's Cultural Connections acknowledge the Jagera people and the Turrbal people as the Traditional Custodians of Meanjin (Brisbane), the lands on which we deliver our programs.
-We pay our respects to Jagera and Turrbal Elders past, present and emerging.
+We at Children's Cultural Connections acknowledge the Jagera people and the Turrbal people as the Traditional Custodians of Meanjin (Brisbane), the lands on which we live and operate the programs from.
+Also recognising/paying respects to the respective peoples who's lands we OPERATE our programs.
+We also pay our respects to Elders past, present and emerging.

 Children's Cultural Connections